 The Slider Dog is at the Happy Dog stand on the third base side.

 What To Eat At Progressive Field, Tip #2: The Fat Italian.
 If you’re hungry, Fat Head’s is a good choice for their “Headwiches”…sandwiches the size of your head.
-The Fat Italian has every pork product you need in an Italian delicacy…ham, salami, capicola, pepperoni and hot sausage, topped with provolone, banana peppers, and a hard boiled egg for that breakfast feel.
+The Fat Italian has every pork product you need in an Italian delicacy…ham, salami, capicola, pepperoni and hot sausage, topped with provolone, banana peppers, and a hard boiled egg for that late night breakfast feel.

-Come to think of it, that sounds like a great breakfast sandwich…great for those early arrival folks that missed out on their Sunday brunch to go to an Indians game.
+Come to think of it, that sounds like a great breakfast sandwich…great for those early arrival folks that missed out on Sunday brunch to go to an Indians game.

 Fat Head’s is a brewery and sandwich shop located in North Olmstead; they have a great selection of summer seasonal beers at their stand on the third base side.
 Nothing like a big sandwich with a craft beer.

 What To Eat At Progressive Field, Tip #3: The Ohio City Chicken Burrito.
 I recently read a quote from a blogger that the burrito is the perfect ballpark food; you can eat it on the fly and carry it in your non-beer holding hand.
 The skies parted for me when I read that.

 Ohio City Burrito, as the name strongly implies, is a burrito joint in the Ohio City section of Cleveland.
 They take great pride in their burrito-rolling technique…which is no small feat to master.
 At the Prog your burrito includes chicken with rice, black beans, onions, peppers, cheese, lettuce, and a choice of homemade salsa, sour cream or guacamole.